uym2/LogDate/README.md

 Here we use `-s` to specify a random seed.
 With the correct random seed given, the output file `wLogDate.nwk` should be an exact replicate of `chronogram_unit.nwk`.

-## Use case 2: infer the time tree from phylodynamics data
+## Use case 2: Infer the time tree from phylodynamics data
 A typical use-case in virus phylogeny is to infer the time tree from a phylogram inferred from sequences and their sampling times (i.e. calibration points given at leaf nodes).
 LogDate reads the calibration points / sampling times from an input file via the `-t` option.

 ```bash